saleor/saleor-docs/docs/dashboard-catalog.md

 #### 2. Define Pricing

 Type the price of your product manually or using the stepper by the currency indicator.
-If your product is tax-exempt, leave the [[Charge taxes for this item]] checkbox empty.
+If your product is tax-exempt, leave the [[Charge&nbsp;taxes&nbsp;for&nbsp;this&nbsp;item]] checkbox empty.
 If you need to charge taxes, click on the box and a green check mark will appear.

 > **Displaying localized prices**
 >